Volunteering with ENABLE Glasgow

 If you think you might be interested, please have a look below or feel free to contact our Volunteer Coordinator, Jane Feeney, for more information.

 0141 332 7420

 Whether you are looking for daytime or evening opportunities, can spare a few hours or several days per week, we have developed our volunteer roles with YOU in mind!

-Our volunteer roles are clearly defined and provide excellent experience of supporting people with learning disability, working as part of a dedicated team and learning about the operational aspects of charity work.
+Our volunteer roles are clearly defined and provide excellent experience of supporting people with learning disability.
+Volunteers have the opportunity to work as part of our dedicated and dynamic teams.

 Current Volunteer Opportunities include: